Petit Theft

 Although no criminal defense attorney can know for sure whether an individual arrested for a misdemeanor offense of shoplifting will be sued to collect damages under Florida Statutes Section 772.11, it is clear that these suits are rarely, if ever, brought in shoplifting cases.

-If the merchandise was returned to the retail establishment without damage, then no actual damages occurred.
+If the merchandise was returned to the retail establishment without damage, no actual damages occurred.

 Do Civil Demand Letters Cause False Accusations?

-The huge fees collected by retail establishments can often create an incentive for a loss prevention person at the retail establishment to report shoplifting in even questionable cases.
+The huge fees collected by retail establishments can often encourage a loss prevention person to report shoplifting in even questionable cases.

 The fact that civil damages are demanded when no actual damages occurred is often a fact that can be raised at trial and argued to the jury to show the bias or motive on the part of the loss prevention person to exaggerate or spin the facts regarding the incident.